FlavienForeste/AWG-Save-A-Label-/Release 2/readme.md

 This update enhances the user experience by introducing design improvements, optimizing the document upload process, and adding new charts for better data visualization.

+## Transformation of the new 2024 Year Data
+AWG use the new format to save the information.
+By this, What we do is tranforming the format to old, than our code can run without problem.

 ## Improved UI/UX Design